-The authors find that of the 3 models tested, the new gPINNp is the most accurate, especially at later times.
-This implies that the heat flux is most closely correlated with the pressure and its gradients, consistent with the expectations for a Landau fluid closure.
+All three models predicted the plasma moments well into late times, with the gPINNp achieving the highest accuracy, particularly at later times.
+This result is physically consistent: the heat flux is most closely correlated with the pressure and its gradients, as expected for a Landau fluid closure, and the gPINNp exploits this sensitivity by directing the optimiser towards closure-relevant information without imposing additional constraints on the other moment equations.

-From Figure \ref{qin-pinn-fig} (reproduced from the paper) it is clear that the model approximates the entire system of fluid equations, with an implicit closure.
-The network takes the time and position as inputs and outputs the values of the density, bulk velocity, pressure, heat flux, and electric field at that point and time.
-However, learning the entire system of equations in this way does limit the scope of including the closure in different fluid model simulations, as the closure model cannot be simply inserted into a fluid solver.
-The physics-informed loss function includes the fluid equations up to the pressure equation, to be minimised as residuals.
+As shown in Figure~\ref{fig:qin-pinn-fig}, the network takes time and spatial coordinates as inputs and outputs all fluid variables simultaneously, learning the entire system of fluid equations with an implicit closure.
+A practical limitation of this approach is that, because the network learns the coupled system jointly, the closure cannot be extracted as a standalone module and inserted into an independent fluid solver; the PINN therefore acts as a surrogate for the coupled fluid system rather than as a modular closure component.

-The kinetic simulation was sampled sparsely at early times, forcing the models to extrapolate for later simulation times.
-This allowed the authors to demonstrate the potential for generalisation that the PINN method allows.
-The gPINNp model agrees well with the kinetic simulation at late times, despite the lack of training data for late times.
-This is an example of the physics-informed neural network approach being better able to extrapolate beyond the training data, which a traditional neural network is not typically able to do.
+The kinetic simulation was sampled sparsely at early times only, forcing the models to extrapolate to later times.
+The gPINNp model agreed well with the kinetic data at late times despite the absence of late-time training data, demonstrating the capacity of the physics-informed approach to extrapolate beyond the training distribution, a capability that standard neural networks typically lack.

-Very interestingly, the authors were able to show that the gPINNp method took advantage of the high dependence expected of the pressure on the closure relation.
-Insights such as these, using knowledge and intuition of the target system, in conjunction with the data-driven approach, could lead to better-performing models with a reduced computational cost.

-The study is an example of a successful proof-of-concept of the PINN method.
-Taking the findings of this work into future research will be important, especially in the application of PINNs to higher-dimensional problems, where the additional computational costs would increase training time if a full gradient-enhanced PINN model is used.
-More investigation into the predictive capability of these models is also required, as this study shows that the PINNs can make predictions at times outside of those which it has been trained on, it will be important to fully study how this aspect of PINNs will operate within a full application to a fluid simulation, specifically if the trained PINNs will be able to continue to make accurate predictions beyond training regimes, or with different initial/boundary conditions.
-Further investigation into PINNs for higher-dimensional problems is also needed, as so far, only applications in one dimension have been attempted.

-A later study from \citet{wei_data-driven_2023} gives a first application of neural operators to the plasma closure, giving an insight into the performance capabilities of the Fourier neural operator architecture, as well as a proof-of-concept investigation into the ability of neural operators to learn from multiple different initial conditions, without the need for retraining.